Options for paying for and entering the subway system

 - Swipe your Reduced-Fare MetroCard at the turnstile.

-- Purchase a Reduced-Fare MetroCard at Station Booth (must have proper ID).
+- Purchase a Reduced-Fare MetroCard at Station Booth (you must have proper ID).

 - To enter through the service gate, ask the station agent to open the gate.